na-o-ys/aoj/README.md

 You have to specify your login information.
 Edit `.aoj` and then put it in your home directory `~/.aoj`.
 Configurations about twitter are not necessary as long as you don't use twitter funcionality.

+If you need to use an HTTP proxy to access the internet, export the HTTP_PROXY or http_proxy environment variable: `export $HTTP_PROXY="http://proxy:8080"`.

 ## Usage

 Submit simply: